itay1551/OverParametrization/README.md

 # Over Paramerization project using VIT

-**How use the code**
+**How to use the code**
-1. install the envaroment.yaml as conda envaroment
+1. install the environment.yml as conda environment
 2. run vit_cifar.ipynb

 ## 1. Fraction of Recovered Examples